 Ferris State University President David Eisler and College of Health Professions Associate Professor Sharon Colley, the featured commencement speaker, were among the individuals who addressed graduates in attendance during ceremonies on Saturday, Dec.
 17 in Jim Wink Arena in Big Rapids.

 This semester, 1,156 students earned certificates and degrees, 1,000-plus graduated and more than 700 participated in Saturday’s ceremonies.
-The morning session honored graduates from the colleges of Business and Health Professions while the afternoon session celebrated graduates of the colleges of Arts and Sciences, Education and Human Services, and Engineering Technology.
+The morning session honored graduates from the colleges of Business and Health Professions while the afternoon session celebrated graduates of the colleges of Arts, Sciences and Education, Education and Human Services, and Engineering Technology.
 During the ceremonies, the graduates heard messages of recognition for what has been accomplished and inspiration for what can be accomplished in the future.